osmcode/osmcode.github.io/_libosmium_manual/09_input_and_output.md

 Note that in older versions of `libosmium` you needed to link with the `protobuf` and `osmpbf` libraries.
 They are not used any more.
 Instead the [protozero](https://github.com/mapbox/protozero) header-only library is used.
-This library is included in the libosmium repository.

 ## Reading and Writing OSM Files with Osmium